hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

   int count = p.execute(conn);
 ```

-Every execution can provide different parameters and the resulting query will include the WHERE section or not according to the specific values in each case.
+Every execution can provide different parameters and the resulting query will include the WHERE section or not depending on the specific parameter values.

 The query definition is thread-safe, so it can be used in a multi-threaded environment.